archatelain/code-for-eco-532/poly.md

 You will need to store your work somewhere (e.g. your data sources, scripts and results).

-`HSL(540,70%,50%)` Download the folder code-for-econometrics-101 from this git repo.
+:file_folder: Download the folder code-for-econometrics-101 from this git repo.
 This will be the main directory of this mini-course.
 Then create a subfolder named "part_1_basics" in the main directory.
 We will work in this subdirectory for part I.

 #### 1.2.
 The command line